sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

 	<ul>
 	<li>
 		sometimes convenient to define topology in terms of subbase

 	</li>
 	</ul>

 </li>
 <li>
-	 for subbase for , , collection of finite intersections of sets from forms base for
+	for subbase for $\tJ$, $\coll$, collection of finite intersections of sets from $\coll$ forms base for $\tJ$

 </li>
 <li>
 	any collection of subsets of $X$ is subbase for weakest topology where sets of the collection are open

 </li>
 </ul>

-<h3 id="my-foilhead-77">Axioms of countability</h3>
+<h3>Axioms of countability</h3>

 <ul>
 <li>
 	topological space said to satisfy <span class="define">first axiom of countability</span>

 if
 exists countable base at every point
 	<ul>
 	<li>
 		every metric space satisfies first axiom of countability because for every $x\in X$, set of balls centered at $x$ with rational radii forms base for $x$